-Every year as part of the budget process, choices must be made so that unavoidable cost increases are balanced with a tax rate that is affordable.
+Every year, choices must be made during the budget process so that unavoidable cost increases are balanced with a tax rate that is affordable.

-After first considering all non-taxation sources of revenue and identifying opportunities for operational efficiencies, financial services staff proposed, and Council approved, an increase of 2.09 per cent to our operating budget.
+- After first considering all non-taxation sources of revenue and identifying opportunities for operational efficiencies Council approved an increase of 2.09 per cent to the operating budget.

 We have a long-term plan to close the infrastructure gap, a plan to be fiscally responsible for West Vancouver today and for future generations.